maxfierke/Lemu4-Hackintosh-Config/README.md

 - Audio output (internal speaker & headphone)
   - With automatic switching between the two (Thanks Liliniser)
   - The quality is not great.
 Bass is a bit too much for the speakers.
 Probably issues with the amp settings for some of the nodes.
+- Chicony Webcam (thanks to [Andy Vandijck's AnyiSightCam kext](http://www.insanelymac.com/forum/topic/238847-get-your-uvc-webcam-working-as-apple-isight/).
+I've provided a patched version of this in the `kexts` folder.
+It might even be possible to do via DSDT too)

 ###Non-working Hardware:
 - Intel Centrino Advanced-N 6235 (No drivers for it.
 Probably won't be (at least not for 10.8.x))
-- Chicony Webcam (detected, but hasn't been working in flash, photobooth, etc.).
 - Audio Input (Microphone)

 ###Haven't Tested